LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

    The keys used in a map can be of any type, provided that type has a suitable ``onCompare`` method.
 Keys must compare themselves consistently such that if ``A < B`` then always ``B >= A``.
-Most built-in Lasso types, such as strings, integers and decimals, fit this criteria.
+Most built-in Lasso types, such as strings, integers, and decimals, fit this criteria.

 Creating Map Objects